 Let yourself see this whirlpool of emotions.
 If you are able to stop and direct that initial impulse you can watch the swirl of emotions and be kind to yourself.

-Are they sometimes giving you a clue to changes you need to make in your life?
+Start to observe more closely when your difficult emotions arise.
+Watch how sometimes they are giving you a clue to changes you need to make in your life.

 Find out more about learning to deal with your emotions and old habits through mindfulness and meditation.